Cruising with Babies and Toddlers: Packing Items

 Our daughter celebrated her 6th month on a 7-day Alaska cruise nine years ago, went on a Caribbean cruise at 17 months and a Mexican cruise at two years old.
 The hardest trip was traveling when our son was 14 months on an 11-day Hawaiian cruise along with our then 3-year old daughter.
 Of course, it was challenging with lessons learned but completely doable.
 Planning is essential when packing for a cruise.
 These are the items I would recommend to bring for a family thinking of cruising based on our experience but is not meant to be a comprehensive list.

 1. Baby Carrier.
 This was our preferred way of carrying our daughter during that first cruise and getting around the ship and on shore .
 Our daughter loved being carried everywhere in it.
 She fell asleep on it many times and left our hands free to do other things.
-Depending on how old or heavy your child is, we considered this a must have item.
+Depending on how old or heavy your child is, we considered a baby carrier a must have item.

 3. Comfort Items.
 Even at a young age, babies and toddlers need something familiar when taken out of their routine during trips.
 Be sure your little one has their favorite toy, book, blanket or pacifier to have some comforts of home close to them.